Intensive Response for whānau

 We are also working with Mokopuna Ora (our partnership with Waikato-Tainui) to support them to ensure mokopuna remain with their family and whānau through the design of the intensive response function in Waikato Rural North and Papakura.

 Local and international evidence tells us the best support for families is provided by multiple agencies and the community.
 And that there needs to be a more holistic view to recognise all factors that affect people’s lives.

 In the 2019 Budget, Cabinet approved $31.6 million over four years to establish a new approach for children at risk of harm, and their families and whānau.
 Cabinet agreed this should be a phased ‘learn and grow’ model.

-The infographic shows a roadmap showing the path of the intensive intervention work
+The infographic shows a roadmap showing the path of the intensive response work.

 [Start of roadmap] We need to improve support to whānau and families so tamariki can thrive at home

 - Evidence – Collated local and international evidence on what works for tamariki and whānau

 - Financial – $31.6m over four years to establish intensive support for children at risk of harm

 - The best place – The best place for a child is within the safe loving care of their whānau, hapū, iwi or family